 Each student has an Individual Learning Plan.
 Through weekly tutorials, the student is guided in the areas he/she needs to focus on, and the teacher can adjust the syllabus according to individual interests and requirements.

-Afternoon Communication classes
+Afternoon Academic Skills classes

 The afternoon lessons complement the morning General English course by providing an opportunity for students to activate their language, with output, rather than input, being emphasized.
 The syllabus is therefore topic-based, focussing on real-life communication and transactional English.